john-waczak/utd-papers/readme.md

 - Sensativity Analysis with w/ automatic differentiation

+# Super Resolution
+## Cloud & Shadow Mask for Sentinel-2
+### ML Type
+- Supervised Classification
+### ML Methods
+- Single Pixel w/ Tree Based Methods
+- Deep NN with Convolutional Layers
+### Features
+- Sentinel 2 Multi-band Imagery
+- Land Type
+- Viewing Geometry
+- Solar Geometry
+### Targets
+- Sentinel 2 Cloud Mask + Cloud Shadow Mask

+## Cloud & Shadow Fill
+### ML Type
+- supervised regression
+### ML Methods
+- pixel based (Would it make sense to do something else here?)
+### Features
+- Sentinel 2 Multi-band Imagery
+- Sentinel 2 Cloud Mask & Cloud Shadow Mask
+- Sentinel 1 SAR Variables (GRD or SLC or both?)
+- 10 m Digital Elevation Map
+- Viewing Geometry
+- Solar Geometry
+- Land Type
+### Targets
+- *Cloudless & Shadowless* Sentinel 2 Multi-band imagery

+## Sentinel 2 RGB *Spatial* Super Resolution
+### ML Type
+- Supervised Regression
+### ML Methods
+- This has to be a Deep NN method using convolution to get the upsampling.
+I don't think we can do this with pixel based models (using tree methods)
+- Probably should use a GAN
+### Features
+- High (spatial) Resolution NAIP RGB Image
+- Sentinel 2 Multi-band Imagery
+- Sentinel 1 SAR Variables (GRD or SLC or both?)
+- 10 m Digital Elevation Map
+- Viewing Geometry
+- Solar Geometry
+- Land Type
+### Targets
+- Sentinel RGB Bands @ NAIP Resolution
+### Loss Function Terms
+### Notes
+We could make a model that uses all 3 bands (RGB) simultaneously, or we can make a model for a single band that we validate against R, G, and B bands individually.
+This has the added perc of increasing the training samples.
+This will be much easier to then apply to *all* bands of the sentinel imagery (and perhaps Sentinel 1, etc...)  independently.
+We could try:
+- Red, Green, Blue bands separately
+- Black and White converted RGB image
+- Data Augmentation via Scaling / Rotation / Reflection

+## Sentinel 2 Multiband *Spatial* Super Resolution
+### ML Type
+- Supervised Regression
+### ML Methods
+- This has to be a Deep NN method using convolution to get the upsampling.
+I don't think we can do this with pixel based models (using tree methods)
+- Probably should use a GAN
+### Features
+- High (spatial) Resolution NAIP RGB Image
+- Sentinel 2 Multi-band Imagery
+- Sentinel 1 SAR Variables (GRD or SLC or both?)
+- 10 m Digital Elevation Map
+- Viewing Geometry
+- Solar Geometry
+- Land Type
+### Targets
+- Sentinel RGB Bands @ NAIP Resolution
+### Loss Function Terms

+## Sentinel 2 Multiband *Spectral* Super Resolution
+### ML Type
+- Supervised Regression
+### ML Methods
+- This can be pixel based
+### Features
+- Sentinel 2 Multi-band Imagery
+- Sentinel 1 SAR Variables (GRD or SLC or both?)
+- 10 m Digital Elevation Map
+- Viewing Geometry
+- Solar Geometry
+- UAV Hyperspectral Image
+### Targets
+- Sentinel *Hyperspectral*  Imagery (i.e. Sentinel at all HSI Bands)
+### Loss Function Terms

+# Chemical Data Assimilation & ActivePure Work
+## ActivePure Research Lab
+- Overview of all sensor in sensor matrix
+- Overview of measurement capabilities (list of species, uncertainty levels, etc...)
+- Overview of containerized data acquisition pipeline
+  - NodeRed
+  - InfluxDB
+  - Grafana
+  - Quarto
+  - Automatic Alerts
+  - Automatic Reports

+## Kinetics and Chemical Data Assimilation
+- MCM Implementation in Julia
+- Direct computation of Photolysis rates
+- Combination with Dr. Lary's AutoChem
+- Addition of Ion Chemistry from MIT Lightning disseration
+- Visualization of chemical cycles
+- SciML methods to infer below detection limits

 # Technical Notes
 ## Real Time Georectification of Drone Based Imagery
 - Georectification of pushbroom HSI
 - Georectifcation of  square visible + thermal FLIR imagery
 ## Self Organizing Maps
 ## Bayesian Optimization with Gaussian Process Regression
+## Gaussian Process Regression / Classification in MLJ
 ## Solar Geometry? (probably not necessary)